The logarithmic Picard group and its tropicalization: Introduction

 Neither have we addressed any algebraicity properties of the tropical Picard group in a systematic way.
 It follows from our results that the tropical Picard group has a logarithmically \'etale cover by a Kato fan, but it is less clear how one should characterize its diagonal (we prove only that it is quasicompact here), or whether one should demand further properties of a purely tropical cover.

 In Section~\ref{sec:prop-mod}, we indicate how the tropical Picard group can be used to construct proper schematic models of the logarithmic Picard group over a local base.
-We are pursuing a global construction over the moduli space of stable curves in collaboration with Melo, Ulirsch, and Viviani.
+Recent work of Abreu and Pacini describes polyhedral subdivisions of $\TroPic(\tropfont X/S)$ when $\tropfont X$ is the universal curve over the moduli space of $1$-pointed tropical curves (and, for certain degrees, over the moduli space of unpointed tropical curves)~\cite{abreu-pacini}.
+They show that the corresponding compactification of the Picard group coincides with Esteves's compactification~\cite{MR1828599}.
+We are pursuing a global construction of more general toroidal compactifications over the moduli space of stable curves in collaboration with Melo, Ulirsch, and Viviani.

+The tropicalization method used in Section~\ref{sec:trop-pic} appears to generalize well to higher dimensional logarithmic varieties.
+We hope to make further use of this construction in the future.